-\cp{When running stability tests (see Subsubsection~\ref{sec:trend-stability}), we ensure that each sample includes at least 5 keywords, covers at least 10\% of the dataset, and spans at least 75\% of the timeline, such that enough data is present to create the plots.
+For robustness, we conducted a stability test by randomly sampling 200 subsets of at least 5 keyword groups (grouping inflectional variants) each, ensuring that each instance covered at least 10\% of the dataset and spanned at least 75\% of the timeline (such that enough data is present to create the plots).
+For each subset, we re-estimated the high-level DSL trends (as defined in \Cref{sec:dsl}) and compared the resulting time series to the full-sample trend using Pearson's correlation coefficient.
+The correlations remain high on average, with mean values of 0.93 for solidarity, 0.88 for anti-solidarity, and 0.82 for mixed; the 25\% quantiles are 0.89, 0.85, and 0.75, respectively.
+This indicates that the main aggregate trends are broadly robust to keyword composition, although robustness is weaker for mixed.

 For the analysis of frequency of keywords over time, we calculate the percentages normalized for each keyword, i.e., a value of $p$\% in year $y$ implies that in year $y$ $p$\% of all sentences with this keyword occurred.
-The trends are shown in the Fig.~\ref{fig:keywords-distrib-over-time} in the Appendix.}
+The trends are shown in the \Cref{fig:keywords-distrib-over-time} in the Appendix.